georgyorgy1/PadmeBot/README.md

 # PadmeBot
-A shitposting bot based on AestheticsBot.
+A Python based Discord shitposting bot based on AestheticsBot.
 Comes with the best shitposting commands that will surely piss off everyone.

 ####################################################